feyman2016/michaellancaster/_posts/2015-01-11-javascript-data-structure-algorithms-series-ep3-lists.markdown

 });
 </code></pre>

-And this is the 3st post about Data Structures and Algorithms - Lists.
+And this is was the Ep.3 about Data Structures and Algorithms - Lists.

 Cheers!